getcarina/getcarina.com/_tutorials/data-stores-mongo.md

 ### Troubleshooting

-Run a new Mongo container and open a shell so you can use the `mongo` command to poke around in your MongoDB.
+Run a new Mongo container, and open a shell so you can use the `mongo` command to poke around in your MongoDB.

 ```bash
 docker run --interactive --tty --rm mongo:3.0.6 /bin/bash
 ```

-Enter a running container and open a shell so you can poke around.
+Enter a running container, and open a shell so you can poke around.

 ```bash
 docker exec -it $(docker ps -q -l) /bin/bash